vestrel00/contacts-android/docs/blockednumbers/query-blocked-numbers.md

 This is useful for pagination =)

-> Note that it is recommended to limit the number of blocked numbers when querying to increase
+> ℹ️ It is recommended to limit the number of blocked numbers when querying to increase performance
-> performance and decrease memory cost.
+> and decrease memory cost.

 ## Executing the query